yalesites-org/yalesites-project/docs/setup.md

 By default, composer dependencies are downloaded in a dist packaged version of the project with git metadata removed.
 When working on a Yale-managed package, the originally downloaded composer dependency must be replaced with the source packaged version.
 This allows any changes to be tracked in version control.

-Alternatively, developers can use a symbolic link or Composer local repositories to allow projects to be tracked in version control.
-Each option has pros and cons.
-Any solution using sub-modules should be avoided as Composer can not support this workflow in a meaningful way.

 ### Installation profile

 The [YaleSites installation profile](https://github.com/yalesites-org/yalesites_profile) combines a suite of modules, themes, pre-defined configurations, and custom code into a single installable package.
 The majority of development on YaleSite's platform will take place within this profile.